Flutter Push

 Push Notifications Permission

 Starting from Android 13 and iOS 10.0, applications must request notification permission from the user before sending Push Notifications.
-All newly-installed applications must seek user permission before they can send notifications.
+All newly installed applications must seek user permission before they can send notifications.

 Push Primer